flynx/Sony-a9-bugs-and-suggestions/README.md

 These bugs and suggestions are for *a9 firmware version 2.00*

+## Philosophy and motivation

+- I shoot lots of fast moving subjects and fast changing situations
+- I prefer to react to the situation -- thinking in this workflow makes things slow
+- I tend to separate actions and make them as independent as possible
+- I prefer the interface to be as simple as possible, i.e. to do one thing one has to perform only one action.

 ## Bugs

 Most of the bugs in this sections are connected in one way or the other to the *"Recall Custom hold #"* function.

 ### Stateful functions (Example: *"AEL Toggle"*) dropped when activating *"Recall Custom hold #"*